fishcus/KAP-manual/en/operation/cluster_migration.en.md

 ## **KAP Across-Hadoop-Cluster Migration**

-Please notice that this guide is only available for **KAP Enterprise Plus**.
+Please notice that this guide is only available for **KAP Plus**.
 It includes whole KAP instance migration and single Cube migration.

 **The whole KAP instance migration job contains two tasks:**